Bus, Train and Commercial Vehicle Accidents

 Once we accept your case, we will shield you from inappropriate dealings by insurance companies and begin work to secure compensation to pay accident costs, make ends meet and start on the road to recovery.

-As an experienced bus, train and commercial vehicle accident lawyer, Charles Scholle has represented catastrophically injured people and bereaved families for nearly two decades, building a strong record of successes.
-He keeps clients informed, treating them with respect and freeing them to resume as much of their daily lives as possible.
+As experienced bus, train and commercial vehicle accident lawyers and legal professionals, Scholle Law has represented catastrophically injured people and bereaved families for over two decades, building a strong record of successes.
+We are known for our reputation for legal skill and for keeping our clients informed, treating them with respect and freeing them to resume as much of their daily lives as possible.

 To learn more about our law practice go to: How a Personal Injury Case is Handled